thecloudcaptain/thecloudcaptain.github.io/about.md

       <p>
         The platform covers established areas of cloud architecture and infrastructure while also documenting the evolving journey into artificial intelligence.
-It is a place for architects, engineers and technology leaders to explore cloud transformation, learn from practical delivery experience and navigate the changing technology landscape together.
+It is a place to explore cloud transformation, learn from practical delivery experience and navigate the changing technology landscape together.
       </p>

     </div>